Penn Wood Curriculum Statement

 - increasing effectiveness – this includes knowledge of self as a learner

-Please find details in each subject section on the left of this page about the curriculum areas.
+Please find details in each subject section above about the curriculum areas.
 As Penn Wood follows the National Curriculum, you can find out more detailed information on subjects by viewing the curriculum here: